 Text mining: A subset of data mining

-Text mining is a subset of data mining because it focuses on analyzing unstructured text.
-Unstructured data, also known as "free text," is any type that doesn't fit into a predefined format and can't be easily categorized.
+Text mining is a subset of data mining because it focuses on analysing unstructured text.
+Unstructured data, also known as "free text," is any type that doesn't fit into a predefined format and can't be easily categorised.

 This includes blog posts, emails, news articles, tweets—anything written by humans that isn't already part of some other system.

 The problem with unstructured data is that it's challenging to analyse.

 It doesn't come in a format that computers can efficiently process, so humans need to manually go through each piece of information and select certain parts for analysis.
 This process can take days or weeks, depending on how much data you're dealing with and how many people you have available to help.

 Text mining has emerged as a valuable tool in its own right due to the information it can yield from unstructured datasets, but it's not a panacea.